CVD Diamonds

 Actually, our advise is to choose a lab-created HPHT diamond over a CVD diamond; they are more consistently of a top quality and don't feature the signature milkiness of a post-growth treated CVD diamond.

 The choice between natural vs lab diamonds is a more personal decision.
-To put the debate in plain terms, you’re choosing between a less expensive, guaranteed ethical and ecologically sustainable option (the CVD or HPHT diamond) versus a wonder of nature created over billions of years (the natural diamond).
+To put the debate in plain terms, you’re choosing between a less expensive, more ethical and ecologically sustainable option (the CVD or HPHT diamond) versus a wonder of nature created over billions of years (the natural diamond).

 Each of our consultants are trained and deeply knowledgeable about both lab grown and natural diamonds.
 To help you reach your decision, we can show you a range of the best lab vs natural diamonds for your preferences and budget.
 Get in touch to speak to our experts.